 The resulting limit cycles appear through global bifurcations of two homoclinic orbits to the origin at $\mu_0=\mu_0^*$.
-This implies that close to the critical $\mu_0^*$ the limit cycles have arbitrarily small frequency.
-This is a desirable property, since it implies that while in the slightly supercritical $\mu_0$ regime even very small noise can lead to spiking, this will be at a low frequency such that it will just have the effect of breaking symmetry but will not make the system overly sensitive to noise.
+Thus, close to the critical $\mu_0^*$ the limit cycles have arbitrarily small frequency.
+This is a desirable property.
+It implies that while in the slightly supercritical $\mu_0$ regime (i.e., $\mu_0>\mu_0^\ast$), even small noise can lead to spiking, this will be at a low frequency, such that it will break symmetry without making the system overly sensitive to noise.